Licensed Clinical Social Worker

 Personal Statement

 My compassion extends to animals as well as people.
-In my personal life, I am deeply committed to caring for and helping animals in need.
-My animal companions include rabbits, chickens, cats, and Pebbles, my family’s English bulldog.
-I enjoy spending time with my animals, friends, and family at our country home, as well as exercising, hiking, gardening, and trying new plant-based recipes.
+In my personal life, I am deeply committed to caring for animals in need.
+My animal companions include chickens, cats, a rabbit, and my family’s English bulldog, Pebbles.
+I enjoy spending time with my animals, friends, and family, as well as exercising, hiking, gardening, and trying new plant-based recipes.

 Practice Philosophy & Treatment Approach